-The data quality statement for the JJ NMDS, used in this report, is available at Juvenile Justice NMDS 2017–18: Quality Statement.
-The latest data quality statement is available at Youth Justice NMDS 2018–19: Quality Statement.
+The data quality statement for the JJ NMDS, used in this report, is available at Youth Justice NMDS 2020–21: Quality Statement.

 Other data sources

-The Australia and New Zealand Dialysis and Transplant Registry (ANZDATA) is a clinical quality registry that collects and produces a wide range of statistics relating to the outcomes of treatment of those with end stage kidney disease.
+The Australia and New Zealand Dialysis and Transplant Registry (ANZDATA) is a clinical quality registry that collects and produces a wide range of statistics relating to the outcomes of treatment of those with kidney failure (also called end stage kidney disease).
 Data is contributed from all adult and paediatric Renal Units in Australia and New Zealand, and is collected in the form of survey data, on an annual basis, or real time data, when major changes occur for a client.
-The survey has undergone changes as recently as 2019 to introduce new variables to further inform on patient outcomes.
+The survey has undergone changes to introduce new variables to further inform on patient outcomes.

 Further information is available at ANZDATA Data Collection.

 Australian General Practice Accreditation Limited (AGPAL), The Australian Council on Healthcare Standards (ACHS), Quality Practice Accreditation (QPA)